 Pablo Picasso on Creativity, “Good artists copy, great artists steal.”

-This quote by Pablo Picasso was said to be a favorite of Steve Jobs who famously borrowed the concept of the Macintosh computer from a similar device that was shown to him at Xerox’s Palo Alto Research Center.
+This quote by Pablo Picasso was a favorite of Steve Jobs who said he “stole” the concept of the Macintosh computer from a similar device that was shown to him at Xerox’s Palo Alto Research Center.

-Many a creative genius have made similar statements (see below) including Newton, Albert Einstein, T.S.
-Eliot, Martha Graham, Hemingway and others.
+Many a creative genius have made similar statements (see below) about “stealing” ideas including Newton, Albert Einstein, Hemingway, T.S.
+Eliot, and others.

-However to borrow others ideas you have to see them, and this means increasing your powers of observation.
+However to “steal” or borrow others ideas you have to see them, and this means increasing your powers of observation.
 Go to Starbucks to Learn the Creative Power of Observation.

 As you can see in the the following two examples from Picasso, stealing really means taking something as a starting point, then using your creativity to transform it and synthesize it into something new.